Maintenance Contract Benchmarks

 What is pull-through revenue in contracting?

 Pull-through revenue is additional repair, replacement, and project work generated from service agreement customers during maintenance visits.
-The median contractor generates 10.7% pull-through (for every $100K in SA revenue, $10,700 in additional work).
-Top performers generate 53%+ — over 5x the median.
+The median contractor generates 8.7% pull-through (for every $100K in SA revenue, $8,700 in additional work).
+Top performers generate 93%+ — turning maintenance into their primary lead-gen engine.

 How much does a negative-margin SA book cost?